theaellengo/ccapdev-mc03/README.md

 - **READ THE INSTRUCTIONS FIRST BEFORE PROCEEDING!**
 - You are provided with a skeleton code for this Mini-Challenge.
 You are **NOT ALLOWED** to modify any part of the code unless specified.
 Editable parts of code are marked with `TODO` comments.
 - For any clarifications, ask your instructor.
+- This Mini Challenge is _no longer graded_ but will serve as additional practice for working with databases, AJAX and express (with handlebars).
+Submission is **highly encouraged**.

 ## Local Set Up
 - Make sure MongoDB is installed and running.